Toledo, Paraná

 Toledo is a municipality in the Brazilian state of Paraná.
 It is located in the western region of the state, near Cascavel.
-As of 2021, its population is 142,645 inhabitants.
+As of 2022 Census, its population is 150,470 inhabitants.

 The road distance to the state capital is 540 km.

 History

 Toledo is located in a region of recent settlement, and received its first residents in 1946, Gaucho settlers from the city of San Marcos, then within Caxias do Sul, then for the Território Federal do Iguaçu.
 In 1951, the city was liberated from Foz do Iguaçu by Law No. 790, signed by the governor of Paraná Bento Munhoz da Rocha Neto.

 The first election was held on November 9, 1952, and the official installation of December 14, 1952, when he saw the inauguration of Mayor Ernesto Dalloglio (1952/1956).

 In the late 1960s, the region had only five counties: Foz do Iguaçu, Cascavel, Toledo, Guaíra and Guaraniaçu.

 Toledo came when Industrial lumber mill and Colonization Rio Paraná S / A - Maripá acquired from a British real estate company a tract of land called Farm Britain, then started the occupation and clearing of bringing settlers to the area of Rio Grande do Sul.

 The initial activity was the logging markets to meet the Argentina and Uruguay.
 The plan colonization was based on small farms averaging 10 acres in São Paulo.

 Thereafter the development occurred rapidly, initially around the economics of farming communities, which lent the company a strong spirit herd.

 In the late 1960s to 1970s the modernization of production printed new relationships and expertise in the field favored the monoculture and the concentration of ownership, causing the exodus and accelerated urbanization.

 Pig farming, which was complementary activity to the pioneers, developed rapidly in the 1950s, culminating with the founding of the Pioneer Refrigerated S / A, which had its controlling interest acquired by the company Sadia in the year of 1964, which came to implement the system integration in the areas of poultry and pork, and a manufacturing facility that has installed the largest industry in the city.
 Initially Frigobrás worked through, but after the merger of the Sadia SA, the purchasing department was transferred to another location.
 More recently the merger between Sadia and Perdigao, Current BRF, led to the transfer of the administration to Curitiba, but the factory complex remains inalteraldo, with about 7000 workers, whose production meets the domestic and foreign markets.
 In the 90 Sadia started to invest in the expansion of pig and Toledo area expanded their flock of 100,000 to more than 400 thousand heads.